-- In a small bowl combine the sugar and almond extract; cover and set aside.
+- In a small bowl, mix the sugar and vanilla extract.
+Cover and set aside.

-- In a medium bowl whisk together the flour, salt and baking powder.
+- In a medium mixing bowl, whisk together the flour, salt, and baking powder.

-- In a large mixing bowl combine 8 tablespoons (1/2 cup) butter and cream cheese.
+- In a large mixing bowl, combine the butter and cream cheese.
 Beat on low until blended.
 Add the egg yolk and blend until smooth.
 Add half the flour mixture and beat on low until combined.
-Add the remaining dough and blend just until the dough starts to come together.
+Add the remaining flour and mix until the dough comes together.

 - Transfer the dough to a floured work surface.
-Knead by hand about 25 strokes until the dough is pliable.
-Roll or press into a 12×12 inch square.
-Spread with the remaining 1 tablespoon of butter.
+Knead by hand for a few seconds until the dough is pliable.
+Roll the dough into a 12x12- inch square.
+Spread one tablespoon of butter over the dough.